Atom (programming language): Overview

 Atom is a concurrent programming language intended for embedded applications.
 Atom features compile time task scheduling and generates code with deterministic execution time and memory use, simplifying worst case execution time analysis for applications that need hard realtime performance.
 Atom's concurrency model is that of guarded atomic actions, which eliminates the need for, and the problems of using, mutex locks.

 By removing runtime task scheduling and mutex locking, two services traditionally served by a real-time operating system (RTOS), Atom can eliminate the need and overhead of an RTOS in embedded applications.

-Examples

 Limits

 To provide guarantees of deterministic execution time and memory consumption, Atom places several restrictions on computing.
 First, Atom designs are always finite state: all variables are global and declared at compile time and dynamic memory allocation is disallowed.
 Second, Atom provides no function or looping constructs.
 Instead, state variable updates are pure combinational logic functions of the current state.